Jonker Lab

 Lab culture

-Sonnet Jonker, Sam Louey, and the members of the Jonker Lab are committed to fostering an inclusive and supportive environment where all individuals have equitable access to training, collaboration, networking, advancement, and a positive work experience.
+Sonnet Jonker, Sam Louey, and the members of the Jonker Lab are committed to fostering a supportive environment where all individuals have access to training, collaboration, networking, advancement, and a positive work experience.
 We welcome lab members from all backgrounds and are dedicated to removing barriers that limit participation in biomedical research careers.

 Funding